nthai-resola/agent-development-kit-crash-course/memory-bank/progress.md

 - Initial decision to create a memory bank for maintaining project context
 - Structured documentation approach to ensure continuity between sessions
 - Focus on progressive learning path from basic to advanced agent patterns
+- Implemented all agents and features as per the provided specifications.